 It’s important to note that 501(c)(3) nonprofit corporations pursue charitable goals and are tax-exempt, whereas 501(c)(4) through 501(c)(29) are tax-exempt but do not have a charitable purpose.

-You will also need to make sure that your preferred company name is already not in use in your state.
+You will also need to make sure that your preferred company name is available in your state.
 Be sure to search trademark listings, both state and federal, to make sure your company is unique.
 Most nonprofits also elect to ensure that their name accurately reflects their social purpose or cause.

 The bylaws serve as a guide for your nonprofit, as well as a requirement for when you file your nonprofit with the IRS.
-Bylaws may vary depending on your organization, but they should outline basic rules such as when board meetings are held, voting procedures, how to handle conflict, who serves on the board, creating and ending committees, and how to change or amend the bylaws.
+Bylaws may vary depending on your organization, but they should outline a few basic rules, including:

 You must list a registered agent in your nonprofit filing, and provide the information of the person listed.
 A registered agent’s role is to receive any formal correspondence between government agencies and your business.
 In the event of a lawsuit or other legal action, all the contact information for the registered agent must be up-to-date.